 Pursuit is committed to the continuous improvement of our boats.
 As a result, some of the equipment described in this manual or pictured in the catalog may change or no longer be available.
 Pursuit reserves the right to change standard equipment, optional equipment and specifications without notice or obligation.
-If you have questions about the equipment on your Pursuit, please contact your dealer or the Pursuit Customer Relations Department.
+If you have questions about the equipment on your Pursuit, please contact the Pursuit Customer Relations Department.

-Transferring The Warranty
+Transferring the Warranty

-For a Transfer fee, S2 Yachts will extend warranty coverage to subsequent owners of Pursuit models for the duration of the original warranty period.
-Please refer to the Pursuit Denali Limited Warranty Statement for the procedure to transfer the warranty.
+For a transfer fee, S2 Yachts will extend warranty coverage to subsequent owners of Pursuit models for the duration of the original warranty period.
+Please refer to the Pursuit Limited Warranty Statement for the procedure to transfer the warranty.